Pain – A Sign of Pregnancy?

 1357975778 | goffkein.pro | shutterstock.com

-Is pain part of every pregnancy?
+• Is pain part of every pregnancy?
 If so, what kind?
-What causes the discomfort, and how can it be alleviated?
+What causes this discomfort?
+Your questions are addressed here.

-Are my Symptoms a Sign of Pregnancy? - Your Self Evaluation
+Do My Symptoms Point Toward a Pregnancy? - Your Self Evaluation

-Do you find yourself in this situation?
-Answer three multiple choice questions about your circumstances, and receive an expert evaluation within seconds on your screen.
+Wondering whether you could be pregnant?
+Answer three multiple-choice questions about your situation and receive a professional evaluation within seconds on your screen.

 Stomach Pain — Am I Pregnant?